bryanmr/Steamy_Cats/README.md

 ### Disclaimer
 This script works on my Ubuntu 18.04 installation.
 I have not tested it elsewhere.

 Valve and Steam are trademarks of the Valve corporation.
-They have not endorsed or sanctioned the creation or usage of this script of these trademarks.
+They have not endorsed or sanctioned the creation or usage of this script or of these trademarks.
 ### Image of Generated Library
 ![Example Image of Steam Library](Example.png?raw=true "Example Image")
 ### Example Output of Successful Run